Skip to main content

 The first framework is governed by the Health Insurance Portability and Accountability Act (HIPAA).
 Think of HIPAA as the guardian of your protected health information.
 Its primary function is to establish a perimeter of privacy, defining who can access your medical data and for what purpose.

-When a is part of a group health plan, HIPAA’s rules permit the use of your information to administer that program, creating a secure container for your data.
+When a wellness program is part of a group health plan, HIPAA’s rules permit the use of your information to administer that program, creating a secure container for your data.
 The law is architected around the principle of data protection, ensuring that the sensitive information you share in pursuit of wellness remains confidential.

-The EEOC examines whether the incentives offered are so substantial that they might coerce an employee into revealing a disability or they would otherwise prefer to keep private.
+The EEOC examines whether the incentives offered are so substantial that they might coerce an employee into revealing a disability or genetic information they would otherwise prefer to keep private.
 Its focus is on protecting the individual from undue pressure and potential employment discrimination based on health status.

 What Defines a Wellness Program’s Structure?